nodejs/node/doc/onboarding.md

     * An example of a trivial change would be correcting the misspelling of a single word in a documentation file.
 This sort of change still needs to receive at least one `LGTM` but it does not need to wait 48 hours before landing.

   * **Run the PR through CI before merging!**
-    * An exception can be made for documentation-only PRs.
+    * An exception can be made for documentation-only PRs as long as it does not include the `addons.md` documentation file.
+(Example code from that document is extracted and built as part of the tests!)

   * What if something goes wrong?
     * Ping a CTC member.